shadowed1/Chard/README.md

 Added chard_mount and chard_unmount commands.
 Enabled KVM kernel flag.
 Added GParted, UNetBootin and QEMU support.
 QEMU will use KVM + OpenGL for excellent performance!Now we can format USB's with nearly all file systems and create bootable media in ChromeOS!` <br><br>
 - 0.03: `Added Arch Linux support for 10-30x faster install time.
 Added Steam support (139 only), added native volume controls for Arch.` <br><br>
 - 0.04: `Updated to include Steam and Flatpak support for ChromeOS 141+.
 Chard Arch gets SMRT support`
+- 0.05: `Isolated Chard forked bubblewrap so other apps will use regular bubblewrap.`

 <br>